Rockies vs. Twins Player Props Betting Odds

 |0

-Bet on player props for Max Kepler or other Twins players with BetMGM.
+Bet on player props for Max Kepler, Willi Castro or other Twins players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.